wistia/wistia-open-docs/_posts/marketo.md

 1. Head to the Marketing Activities section in your Marketo account.
 2. Create a new Smart Campaign.
 Choose a folder, and give the campaign a name.
 A description too, if you'd like.
 3. In the campaign screen, go to the Triggers section in the panel on the right.
-4. Find the Visits Web Page trigger, and drag that little guy into the "Drag triggers and filters from the right" area.
+4. Now here's where it gets a _little_ weird, but hey, that's what this tutorial is here for.
+All of events related to how people interact with your videos are recorded as "Visits Web Page" triggers in Marketo, even though they don't have much to do with visiting a web page (beyond the fact that the video is embedded on one).
+The details of the type of event will be in the Trigger's _Detail_ description.
+So, find the Visits Web Page trigger, and drag that little guy into the "Drag triggers and filters from the right" area.
   {% post_image hashed_id: 'b13848f78c7bdffb0bb590caf6e8254efbdd927b', class: 'center' %}
-5. Now here's where it gets a _little_ weird, but hey, that's what this tutorial is here for.
-All of events related to how people interact with your videos are recorded as a web page visits in Marketo.
-So if you wanted the trigger to be when a person watches 75% of a video called "<a href="//fast.wistia.net/embed/iframe/nto1tvx7mz?popover=true" class="wistia-popover[height=360,playerColor=1789ce,width=640]">Making French Toast at Wistia</a>", you'd tell Marketo to set the trigger to be _Web Page --> is --> Wistia Video: "Making French Toast at Wistia" 75% Watched_
+5. Now it's time to define the specific video event trigger.
+If you wanted to run automation when a person watches 75% of a video called "<a href="//fast.wistia.net/embed/iframe/nto1tvx7mz?popover=true" class="wistia-popover[height=360,playerColor=1789ce,width=640]">Making French Toast at Wistia</a>", you'd tell Marketo to set the trigger to _Web Page --> is --> Wistia Video: "Making French Toast at Wistia" 75% Watched_.
   {% post_image hashed_id: 'd64c0b0cfa51632198e2380c43ec6faef28f0371', class: 'center' %}
 6. Once you've picked the right event for the right video, move onto the Flow step.
 That's all Marketo's domain, so [check out the Marketo documentation](https://docs.marketo.com/display/public/DOCS/Add+a+Flow+Step+to+a+Smart+Campaign) for details.